bhauman/cljs-test-display/README.md

 ## Configuration

-You can configure the behavior by adding keys to the `:closure-defines` key in your ClojureScript compiler options.
+You can configure `cljs-test-display` by adding keys to the `:closure-defines` key in your ClojureScript compiler options.

 ```clojure